 The final step in interpreting the statute is to see if the agency in charge of administering the statute has placed any interpretation on it.
 Neither side in this case has called our attention to any such interpretation, nor has our research revealed any.

-However, at this point, we must differ with the position adopted by the other jurisdictions which allow an action such as this to be prosecuted only after the insureds liability has been adjudicated.
+However, at this point, we must differ with the position adopted by the other jurisdictions which allow an action such as this to be prosecuted only after the insured‘s liability has been adjudicated.
 We believe that the action may be filed and tried before, concurrent with, or after liability has been determined.
 We see no problems with the possibility of contrary findings in the two actions, the doctrine of res judicata, collateral estoppel or the like because different issues are involved in the two cases.
 The issue in the action against the insurer for violation of the insurance code is simply an action to determine whether or not the insurer violated its duty of fair dealing in settlement negotiations with the claimant, while the action to determine the ultimate liability of the driver rests on considerations of negligence and comparative negligence.

 We realize that many will view this result as harsh.
 However, the legislature has reacted to what it perceives to be an important problem.
 Insurance companies have, and are able to exert, leverage against individual claimants because of the disparity in resource base.
 Justice delayed is often justice denied.
 Public policy calls for a meaningful solution.
-The legislature has spoken and we, by this decision, breath life into the legislative product.
+The legislature has spoken and we, by this decision, breathe life into the legislative product.

 The judgment of the District Court is reversed and the cause is remanded for trial.

-MORRISON, Justice, concurring and dissenting:
+MR. JUSTICE MORRISON, concurring and dissenting:

 I concur in the majority‘s holding that the statutes in question create an independent action on behalf of a tort victim against the tort feasor‘s insurer.
 I dissent from the holding in the majority opinion which permits the action against the insurer to be consolidated with the action against the tort feasor.